Rohan30/Retail_Audit_Dashboard/README.md

 - **Operations**
 - **Profitability**

-Each dimension is scored and categorized as **High, Medium, or Low**, providing a multidimensional view of branch risk and performance.
+For each branch, each dimension is scored and categorized as **High, Medium, or Low**.
+Then, the branch score is arrived at by taking the average of the scores across the 4 audit dimensions thereby providing a multidimensional view of branch risk and performance.

 ---